 Who we’re looking for

-You don’t need to have any previous firefighting experience or be a weightlifting champion.
-Just the passion to protect and help your community, with a good level of fitness.
+You don’t need to have any previous firefighting experience, just the passion to protect and help your community, and a good level of fitness.

 We’ll ignite your spark of interest and train you to become a fully-fledged firefighter.